pkic/pkimm/categories/awareness/_index.md

 #### Guidance

 Awareness plan should be established and maintained to ensure that the PKI participants are aware of all relevant events related to the PKI implementation and its purpose in the organization and outside.
 It should cover at lease the following information:
-- how organization discloses information for PKI participants
+- How organization discloses information for PKI participants
-- contact information
+- Contact information
-- how are changes communicated
+- How are changes communicated
-- who is responsible for accurate awareness
+- Who is responsible for accurate awareness
-- resolving communication issues and incidents
+- Resolving communication issues and incidents

 Every PKI participant should receive information and relevant resource in a timely manner according to the awareness plan.